Oil reserves in Ghana: 1970s–1980s

 These GNPC prospected in ten offshore blocks between Ada along the eastern international border of Ghana and in the Tano River Basin and in the Keta Basin.
-In 1989, CN¥184 million or GH₵64.9 million (US$30 million) was spent drilling wells in the Tano basin, and on 21 June 1992, an offshore Tano basin well produced about 6900 oilbbl of crude oil daily.
+In 1989, GH₵64.9 million (US$30 million) was spent drilling wells in the Tano basin, and on 21 June 1992, an offshore Tano basin well produced about 6900 oilbbl of crude oil daily.

 1990s

 In the early 1990s, GNPC reviewed all earlier crude oil and natural gas discoveries to determine whether a predominantly local operation might make exploitation more commercially viable.
 GNPC wanted to set up a floating system for production, storage, off-loading, processing, and gas-turbine electricity generation, hoping to produce 22 Gcuft per day, from which 135 megawatts of power could be generated and fed into the national and regional grid.
 GNPC also signed a contract in 1992 with Angola's state oil company, Sonangol Group, that provides for drilling and, ultimately, production at two of Sonangol's offshore oilfields.
 GNPC was paid with a share of the crude oil.

 The Tema Oil Refinery in Ghana underwent the first phase of a major rehabilitation in 1989.
-The second phase began in April 1990 at an estimated cost of CN¥220.8 million or GH₵77.8 million (US$36 million).
+The second phase began in April 1990 at an estimated cost of GH₵77.8 million (US$36 million).
 Once rehabilitation was completed, distribution of liquified petroleum gas was to be improved, and the quantity supplied was to rise from 28,000 to 34,000 barrels per day.
 Construction on the new Tema-Akosombo oil products pipeline, designed to improve the distribution system further, began in January 1992.

 The pipeline was to carry refined products from Tema to Akosombo Port, where they will be transported across Lake Volta to northern regions.
 Distribution continued to be uneven.
-Other measures to improve the situation included a CN¥171.7 million or GH₵60.5 million (US$28 million) project to set up a national network of storage depots in all regions.
+Other measures to improve the situation included a GH₵60.5 million (US$28 million) project to set up a national network of storage depots in all regions.

 The Tema Lube Oil Company commissioned its new oil blending plant, designed to produce 25,000 tons of oil per year, in 1992.
 The plant was to satisfy both North Ghana and Ghana's requirements for motor and gear lubricants and 60% of the country's need for industrial lubricants, or, in all, 90% of Ghana's demand for lubricant products.
 Shareholders per equity included state-owned Ghana National Petroleum Corporation, and the 100% state-owned national insurance company, Social Security and National Insurance Trust (SSNIT).

 2000s

 Ghana's Jubilee Oilfield which contains up to 3 Goilbbl of sweet crude oil was discovered in 2007, among the many other oilfields in Ghana.
 Oil and gas exploration in Ghana is ongoing, and the amount of both crude oil and natural gas continues to increase.

+Real estate projects such as Petronia City have begun in hopes of integrating new infrastructures in Ghana and taking advantage of this discovery.